Yunus0or1/YoutubeBlog-Laravel/README.md

 # YoutubeBlog-Laravel
-A simple laravel project to write blog about any Youtube video's in Bangla.
+A simple laravel project to write blog about any Youtube video's in Bangla add that URL with the blog.

 # Installation & Run